 Since 1991, the UP Oblation Scholarship has been awarded to the top fifty UPCAT students.
 The benefits include free tuition, miscellaneous and laboratory fees, and a monthly incentive.
 Recipients may enjoy the UP Oblation Scholarship throughout the normal length of time required to finish their chosen degree program, provided they maintain the required grade point average.

 The INTARMED (Integrated Arts-Medicine) Program is a 7-year curriculum that allows high school graduates to directly enter the UP College of Medicine.
 INTARMED scholars are chosen from the UPCAT top 50 males and top 50 females to participate in this accelerated medical program.

 Other scholarships, study grants and awards donated by government and private companies or individuals, are also available.
-For inquiries or additional information, please email the UP System Office of Student Financial Assistance at [email protected], or check the websites of the Office of Student Affairs/Office of Scholarships and Student Services of the different UP campus units (e.g. http://ovcsa.upd.edu.ph/osa.htm; https://uplbosa.org).
+For inquiries, please email the UP System Office of Student Financial Assistance at [email protected], or check the websites of the Office of Student Affairs/Office of Scholarships and Student Services of the different UP campus units (e.g. http://ovcsa.upd.edu.ph/osa.htm; https://uplbosa.org).
 For UP Diliman, you may go directly to the OFFICE OF SCHOLARSHIPS AND STUDENT SERVICES (OSSS), Vinzon's Hall, UP Diliman, QC, or check http://ovcsa.upd.edu.ph/osss.htm.